IkeB108/P5-Asynchronous-Loading-Library/README.md

 `hideAutoFillLogs` (optional)

 Boolean.
 When true, FileLoader will not log a message to the console when it autodetects file types for you.
 Default is `false`.
+## Other Features
+- If you write a function called `onLoadComplete`, it will be triggered as soon as the files finish loading (see the example usage above).
+- `myFileLoader.complete`: A boolean which stores whether or not all files have been loaded (or at least attempted to load)
+- `myFileLoader.progress`: A number storing how many files have loaded (or at least attempted to load) so far
+- `myFileLoader.completion`: A number storing how many files there are to load in total
+- `myFileLoader.successCount`: A number storing how many files have successfully loaded
+- `myFileLoader.failCount`: A number storing how many files have failed to load